andynog/firecracker-microvm-samples/microvm-web-server/README.md

 ### Troubleshooting networking issues

 If you can't reach the web server from the host machine.
-Please try this commands to help you determine what might be causing the issue.
+Please try these commands to help you determine what might be causing the issue.

 ##### On the host machine: